yamesjamess/p1-project/README.md

 ### Media

-* All images present on the website are owned by the client.
+* All images and documents present on the website are owned and proviced by the client.
 * The colour scheme of the website is based on the colour that is provided by the client
 * The favicon was created by uploading the client's logo through [Favicon.io](https://favicon.io/)
 * All fonts used are imported from [Google Fonts](https://fonts.google.com/)